43 Father's Day Trivia Questions [With Answers]

 Answer: About 111 countries, with roughly 90 of them using the third Sunday of June.

-People guess much lower.
-The full list of nations spans every continent except Antarctica.
-Russia marks February 23 as Defender of the Fatherland Day, which doubles as men’s day.
-Brazil picks the second Sunday of August.
-Australia picks the first Sunday of September.
-The dates split fits the cultural calendar, not a global standard.
+Guesses run low, usually way too low.
+The real list spans every continent except Antarctica.
+Russia marks February 23 as Defender of the Fatherland Day, which doubles as a men’s day.
+Brazil takes the second Sunday of August.
+Australia takes the first Sunday of September.
+Each date follows its own cultural calendar rather than any global standard.

 Duel me on world Father’s Day trivia on LearnClash